finos/common-domain-model/README.rst

 Normalisation through abstraction of common components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To achieve standardisation across products and asset classes, the CDM is designed to identify logical components that fulfil the same function and to normalise them, even when those components may be named and treated differently in the context of their respective markets.
-By helping to remove inefficiencies that siloed IT environments can create (e.g. different systems dealing with cash, listed, financing and derivative trades make it harder to obtain an aggregated view of one's position), such design reaffirms the goal of creating an inter-operable ecosystem for the processing of transactions across asset classes.
+By helping to remove inefficiencies that siloed IT environments can create (e.g. different systems dealing with cash, listed, financing and derivative trades make it harder to manage aggregated positions), such design reaffirms the goal of creating an inter-operable ecosystem for the processing of transactions across asset classes.

-An example of this contribution is the normalisation of the concepts of *quantity*, *price* and *party* in the representation of financial transactions.
+An example of this approach is the normalisation of the concepts of *quantity*, *price* and *party* in the representation of financial transactions.
 The CDM identifies that, regardless of the asset class or product type, a financial transaction always involves two counterparties *trading* (i.e. buying or selling) a certain financial product in a specific quantity and at a specific price.
 Both quantity and price are themselves a type of *measure*, i.e. an amount expressed in a specific unit which could be a currency, a number of shares or barrels, etc. An exchange rate between currencies, or an interest rate, also fit that description and are represented as prices.

 This approach means that a single logical concept such as *quantity* represents concepts that may be named and captured differently across markets: e.g. *notional* or *principal* amount etc. This in turn allows to normalise processes that depend on this concept: for instance, how to perform an allocation (essentially a split of the quantity of a transaction into several sub-transactions) or an unwind, which would usually be handled differently by specialised IT systems for each asset class.